ruuda/musium/docs/running.md

     target/release/musium serve musium.conf

-We do need to restart the server after thumbnail generation is complete to make the thumbnails show up.
+After thumbnail generation is complete, we can either restart the server, or use the _rescan library_ option on the _about_ page and then refresh the webinterface to make the new thumbnails show up.

 ## With systemd